-I [name of worker] am working for the (name of the organization.
+I [name of worker] am working for the [name of the organization].
 We are doing a research project on care of low birth weight babies.
 We would like to discuss with you and learn about how you have been caring for your baby.
 We would also like to observe you and the other family members as to how the care of newborn baby is being done.
 We would also like to talk about your experience with KMC.

 We are doing this to learn how to provide better care for low birth weight and preterm babies in the health facility and in the community.
 This information will be used to find improved ways to promote the health of such babies.